Looking to start your digital marketing career?

 Digital Marketing Career Tips

 The digital marketing industry is both fast-growing and incredibly competitive.
-It’s easy for businesses to differentiate between candidates who have the willingness to learn, and who are along for the ride.
+It’s easy for businesses to differentiate between candidates who have the willingness to learn, and who is along for the ride.
 This industry requires passion and a desire to succeed.

 You need to keep on top of industry news by following major digital marketing sites and influential people on social media.
 As the major players such as Google, Facebook and Twitter regularly tweak their paid advertising platforms and algorithms, you’re in for a wild ride if you don’t keep on top of the latest changes.